emmt/Backport.jl/README.md

 declares symbols `foo`, `bar`, etc. as `public` in Julia ≥ 1.11 and does nothing in older Julia versions.

+## Extending methods

+Substitute methods are implemented in `Backport.jl` avoiding type-piracy.
+This is done by having a method like `inv` be defined in the `Backport` module so as to fix the behavior for specific arguments that falls-back to calling the base method for other arguments.
+For a method like `inv`, `Backport.inv` and `Base.inv` are two different things that can be called or extended separately (provided the method be qualified by the module prefix).

 ## Installation